jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 2.8.0 (2025/05/03) =
+* Fix: Resolve issue with DALL-E model usage on Azure platforms.
+* Add: Allow API Key override through query parameter for OpenRouter integration.
+* 🎵 Discuss with others about AI Engine on [the Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!
+* 🥰 If you want to help us, we started a [Patreon](https://www.patreon.com/meowapps).
+Thank you!
+* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most.

 = 2.7.9 (2025/04/30) =
 * Add: Support for gpt-image (the latest OpenAI model).
 * Add: Support for MCP (Model Context Protocol).
 Check the [tutorial](https://meowapps.com/claude-wordpress-mcp/)!
 It's awesome, but remember it's a beta feature.